 Let’s take a look at the journey, where you can stop and facilities you will discover at each station:

 Depart from Froghall Station daily at 10:30am or 1:30pm to start your journey through the magical English countryside.
+The journey lasts just over 2 hours if you start and finish at Froghall.

 But your journey can begin before you set foot on board in our traditional Signals Tea Room, where you can enjoy freshly brewed coffee, tea, cakes, or homemade lunches – treats not to be missed.
 The tearoom proudly welcomes all guests and is both wheelchair accessible and child-friendly.
 On a summer’s day, rehydrate and enjoy a freshly baked scone, or stay warm by the open fire while drinking hot chocolate as the months get colder.
 Next door to the Tea Room is the souvenir shop, where you can purchase an item to remember your special day or to gift your friends and family.